-Phase IV: Complete Site Work, Including Utilities and Building Pads and to avoid ponding.
-Storm system installation anticipates future use of the site.
+Phase IV: Complete Site Work, Including Utilities and Building Pads

 Minimal clearing of site, stripping of any topsoil and rough grading of site.
 Fine grade and compact building pads - no stone or additional fill included.
 Install fire water, domestic water and sanitary sewer lines to within 5' of building pads and stub up for future connection.